ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 3. Try to select a second Gender "Female"
 4. Click Submit button

+**Expected Result:**
-**Expected Result:** System should only allow user to highligh one gender of the gender list
+- System should only allow user to highligh one gender of the gender list
+- Form should not be submited

 **Actual Result:** System only highlights the last gender that the user clicked

+**Status:** PASS

+---

 ### TC-19: Mobile - Lenght (More than 10 digits)